jslkr2707/focus-lib/README.md

 # [FocusLib](https://github.com/jslkr2707/focus-lib/)

-A Mindustry mod library that enables you to create a techtree that resembles "National Focus Tree" system in the game HOI4.
+A Mindustry mod library that enables you to create a techtree that resembles "National Focus Tree" system in the game HOI4.<br>
-**Currently supporting only Java.
-Planning to support json and js.**
+Currently supporting only Java.
+Planning to support json and js.

 Check the instruction below for usage.
 ___